EliFebres/Fashion-MNIST-Ai/README.md

 # Fashion-MNIST-Ai

-Build and train a deep neural network model, to recognize and classify images of clothing.
+Build and train a deep neural network model to recognize and classify images of clothing.

 Here's an example of how the data looks: